shivamsehgal77/Acme-Ackerman-Controller/README.md

 3. Darshit Desai

 ## Phase 0:
-In phase 0 we have started with high level design which is the UML and made activity diagram with classes which will be helpful in understanding the project process flow.
-The details regarding the phase 0 process and implementation are clearly explained through a video which can be accessed through this [link](https://drive.google.com/drive/folders/1tj4G0VvpHVoRTa6DeKy0NeDprOo1u-xy?usp=sharing)
+During Phase 0, we initiated the project with a high-level design, focusing on UML, and created an activity diagram that includes classes.
+This diagram serves as a valuable tool for comprehending the project's process flow.
+Comprehensive explanations of the Phase 0 process and its implementation are available in a video accessible through this google drive [link]()
-### The proposal document and Quad Chart can be found [here](https://github.com/shivamsehgal77/Acme-Ackerman-Controller/tree/main/proposal%20documents)
+### The Quad Chart can be found [here](https://github.com/shivamsehgal77/Acme-Ackerman-Controller/tree/main/QuadChart/Initial_Phase0)
-### The Initial UML Diagrams are found [here](https://github.com/shivamsehgal77/Acme-Ackerman-Controller/blob/main/UML%20diagrams/UML_1.pdf)
+### The Initial UML Diagrams are found [here](https://github.com/shivamsehgal77/Acme-Ackerman-Controller/tree/main/UML%20diagrams/Initial_Phase0)
-### The Activity Diagram found [here](https://github.com/shivamsehgal77/Acme-Ackerman-Controller/blob/main/UML%20diagrams/Activity_diagram.jpeg)
+### The Activity Diagram found [here](https://github.com/shivamsehgal77/Acme-Ackerman-Controller/tree/main/UML%20diagrams/Initial_Phase0)